Or call 800-878-4403

 Session 4: Asthma and COVID-19: Is Research Really that Important To Me? – March 11

-Join us on March 11 at 5:00 p.m.
-ET when we will continue the conversation about empowering Black Americans to improve their asthma care.
+On March 11th, we continued the conversation about empowering Black Americans to improve their asthma care.

 - What perspectives Black patients shared with researchers regarding COVID-19 and getting the vaccine.
 Hear what they have to say!